iPDB -- Optimizing Semantic SQL Queries: Conclusion

 Several recent studies aim to address the execution of ML and semantic queries in databases.

-{\bf Document Precessing Systems: } Palimpzest~\cite{palimpzestCIDR} implements a physical optimization scheme for semantic operators for document processing.
+{\bf Document Processing Systems: } Palimpzest~\cite{palimpzestCIDR} implements a physical optimization scheme for semantic operators for document processing.
 The user defines the imperative set of semantic operators to analyze a document, which will be mapped to a logical plan.
 The key contribution in the work is the physical optimizer that selects the best model for each semantic operator for a given optimization policy.
 DocETL~\cite{docetl_2025} offers a configuration interface where users can plan for the semantic operations.
 These systems have shown promising results in document processing, but they are not ideal for structured data in the relational model.
 They do not provide a declarative SQL-like interface, and queries must be defined imperatively.
 Both systems only allow semantic operations, lacking the ability to utilize traditional operations.

-{\bf Systems with ML/AI UDFs:} Several research and production-ready systems have introduced Python-based user-defined functions.
+{\bf Systems with ML/LLM Augmentations:} Several research and production-ready systems have introduced LLM augmented user-defined functions.
 This enables users to conveniently write model inference logic in Python and use the UDF interface to bind it with the database.
 However, in a generic UDF implementation, the database treats the inference function as a black box that limits its optimization capabilities.
 Additionally, the user has to implement and optimize how the model is inferred in the UDFs.
 Several recent works have proposed UDFs optimized for ML and LLM inference.
 EvaDB~\cite{aero_2025} offers LLM inference in SQL with UDFs and an adaptive optimization technique to route conjunctive predicates.
-However, the optimization is limited to such predicates.
 Flock~\cite{flock_2025} implements an LLM extension for DuckDB with scalar and aggregate LLM inference.
-However, it is incapable of performing semantic joins, semantic relations, or table inference.
-Also, both lack the ability to extract typed information from generated outputs, which is vital in relational settings.
+However, both lack the logical optimizations which is vital in relational settings.
+ThalamusDB~\cite{thalamus:2024} support semantic filters and joins where approximate query processing is applied to multi-modal data.